Managing Engines

 You cannot edit the Engine name parameter.

-4. For Size, select the size based on the number and type of instances that you want the engine to have.
+- For Size, select the size of the engine.
+The size designates the number and type of VM instances that make up the engine.
+See Instance Types for the available selections.

-5. For Max Concurrency per Replica, enter the maximum number of jobs that can be run concurrently on this engine.
-The default maximum concurrency is 2 per replica for XX Small.
-Each engine size has a default maximum concurrency per replica.
+- For Max Concurrency per Replica, enter the maximum number of jobs that can be run concurrently on this engine.
+See Instance Types for the default and maximum concurrency per replica for your chosen replica size.

 The following parameters are for Engine Replicas: